 He partly owned a Horse with his friend Danny McGrath.
 My Mum remembered her Dad patiently tending to the animal when it fell ill.
 Paddy had his own homemade medicines to aid the Horse and would run up and down Duke Street at Parkhead Cross for the equine bowels to do their job..

 My Grandfather kept pigeons.
 He kept pigeons inside his Croydon Street home.
 Racing pigeons was a regular pastime, and occasionally racing with other pigeon fanciers led to violence.
-Patrick Coyle was not a man who quelled heated debate with peaceful actions.
+According to recollections by relatives, Patrick Coyle was not a man who quelled heated debate with peaceful actions.

 Actions spoke louder than words for Paddy.